kiminh/fatml-bar20/docs/notes/tutorials/ai_explainability_360.md

     - Works by identifying how much the classification changes based on different components in the image
 - Knowledge Distilation

 ### AI 360 Intro

 - Developed by IBM
+    - As such some of the functionality is available open source but in order to create a "value proposition" many useful features are excluded & only available for purchase, eg categorical variables, feature filtering for counterfactuals, etc
 - Developed a taxonomy that can be explored to identify the most appropriate technique
     - `(add photo/slide of the taxonomy)`
 - Types: